cmstatr/cmstatr/joss-paper/paper.md

 learn and use.

-The implementation of `cmstatr` also aims to avoid the use of look-up tables that are prevailent in calculation spreadsheets and minimize the use of approximations.
+The implementation of `cmstatr` also aims to avoid the use of look-up tables that are prevalent in calculation spreadsheets and minimize the use of approximations.
 While this decision leads to increased computation time, the typically small data sets (tens to hundreds of observations) associated with composite material test data, and the